November 22

 October 16

-As attacker strategies and tactics evolve, risk officers with enterprise risk management mandates should as well
+As attackers’ tactics evolve, risk officers with enterprise risk mandates need new tools to keep pace

 October 08